 What I love about the Yule Log is that success has not spoiled it.
-Charlie Brown may have only been able to find a raggedy Christmas tree for sale, but that CBS special has made millions.
-Frosty, Rudolph, and the Grinch have made even more.
-And Dolly ain’t doing all those holiday movies for charity.
+Charlie Brown may have only been able to find a raggedy Christmas tree for sale, but that TV special has made millions of dollars.
+Frosty, Rudolph, and the Grinch are all old money by now.
+And Dolly Parton isn't doing all those holiday specials for charity.

-Yet, like the Lord himself, the Yule Log has managed to stay true to its humble origins despite rampant holiday commercialism.
+The Yule Log, however, has managed to stay true to its humble origins despite rampant holiday commercialism.
 The WPIX version, and all of the other early local TV varations, was a loop of film or tape that played for as long as management was willing to forgo commercial breaks.
 Nowadays it’s an hours-long video loop that you can stream on your laptop while it sits on the hearth, or wherever.
-The Yule Log can absorb a little branding, as Disney+ is proving with its Frozen-themed version (which drops today), but the whole point is to create an illusion that a toasty fire has suddenly broken out on your screen.
-The moment you slap an announcement up there, or interrupt the crackling embers for a six-second Old Spice ad, you’ve ruined the magic.
+The Yule Log can absorb a little branding — a logo in the corner of the screen, or Disney's Frozen-themed versions.
+But too much commercialism undermines the whole idea of the Yule Log program, which is to create the illusion that a toasty fire has suddenly broken out on your screen.
+The moment you drop in an announcement or a six-second Old Spice ad, you’ve ruined it.

 Showing a lively, colorful fire for hours is also a great way to show off your new 4K big screen, just as the original heatless inferno was a delightful demonstration of the wonders of color television.
 And I suspect that with people taking COVID more seriously than ever, and more blockbuster movies going straight-to-video every week, the Yule Log will be especially popular this season.
 It can help rekindle memories of the Christmas we usually spend with others while we gaze at it inside our lonely silos.